Universal-Basic-Compute/serenissima/backend/docs/relevancy-system.md

 }
 ```

-If `citizenUsername` is `"all"` for domination (when calling `/api/relevancies/domination` POST), the response will indicate 1 global record saved:
+If `citizenUsername` is `"all"` for domination (when calling `/api/relevancies/domination` POST), the response will indicate N self-domination profiles were saved (where N is the number of landowners):
 ```json
 {
   "success": true,